 In 2015, the GFWC Grundy Woman’s Club initiated the ‘Light It Up Blue’ campaign in Buchanan County, selling over 100 blue bulbs to local residents and businesses to spread awareness during the month of April.

 That year, we asked local government in Buchanan County and the Town of Grundy to pass ordinances proclaiming April as Autism Awareness Month and asking the community to show their support.
 Going forward, we annually make this request, for which we are grateful it is always generously accepted.

 Additionally, we host an annual fundraiser in April – the Buchanan County Autism Awareness 5K Race & Walk – to raise money for autism services in our community.
-In 2017, we were excited to announce the creation of the Au-some Summer Swim Project.
+Beginning in 2017, we used the proceeds of that fundraiser to support the Au-some Summer Swim Project.

-In coordination with the Buchanan County YMCA, our club is sponsoring free swim lessons for children with autism.
-Working with the local school system to identify children most in need, both financially and developmentally, we’re thrilled special needs parents in our community will sleep better at night, knowing their child can swim or float should they wander away from watchful eyes and too close to the water.
-In our inaugural year of the Au-some Summer Swim Project, the club was able to provide eight lessons each for between ten and twelve children.
+In coordination with the Buchanan County YMCA, our club sponsors free swim lessons for children with autism.
+Working with the local school system to identify children most in need, both financially and developmentally, we are thrilled special needs parents in our community will sleep better at night, knowing their children can swim or float should they wander away from watchful eyes and too close to the water.
+In our inaugural year of the project, the club was able to provide eight children with lessons.

 To see more about our autism programs, see our recent posts on the topic.